CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

 1. Click on **Next** from the bottom right to continue with the next exercise.

+    > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:

+    - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+    - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.

 ### Summary

 In this exercise, you have created a development container and added Copilot to the list of extensions.